GreycLab/gmic-community/news/gmic340_en.md

 Let's now move on to a set of new effects available to distort your images in various ways.

-First, the **Deformations / Distort [RBF]** filter, which distorts an image based on user-defined key points and an interpolation function of the _RBF_ type ([_Radial Basis Function_](https://en.wikipedia.org/wiki/Radial_basis_function)) whose mathematical formula is user-specifiable.
+First, the **Deformations / Distort [RBF]** filter, which deforms an image based on adjustable key points.
+A [_Radial Basis Function_](https://en.wikipedia.org/wiki/Radial_basis_function) interpolation function alters distances non-linearly, applying contractions here, expansions there, all in a user-specifiable way.
+Mathematically inclined users can specify their own radial basis functions, placing few limits on the kinds of possible distortions.

 [![Filter 'Deformations / Distort (RBF)'](https://gmic.eu/gmic340/thumbs/filter_deformations_distort_rbf.png)](https://gmic.eu/gmic340/img/filter_deformations_distort_rbf.jpg)
 _Fig.3.2.1.
 The **Deformations / Distort [RBF]** filter allows for various distortions based on RBFs.
 Here, specifying the radial basis function phi(r) = log(0.1+r)._

-Next, let's mention the arrival of a new category **Map Projection**, which contains 14 different filters dedicated to transforming maps initially in the form of [equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection) (cylindrical equidistant maps) to convert them into other types of projections.
-This series of filters is a contribution from _Kristian Järventaus_, a member of the [_Cartographers Guild forum_](https://www.cartographersguild.com/showthread.php?t=47591), a forum specialized in cartography.
+Next, let's mention the arrival of an entirely new category **Map Projection**, which now contains fourteen filters for maps initially in the form of [equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection) (cylindrical equidistant maps).
+These may be further converted into other types of projections.
+This series of filters has been contributed by _Kristian Järventaus_, a member of the [_Cartographers Guild forum_](https://www.cartographersguild.com/showthread.php?t=47591), a forum specialized in cartography.

 [![Filters in the 'Map Projection' category](https://gmic.eu/gmic340/thumbs/filter_map_projection.png)](https://gmic.eu/gmic340/img/filter_map_projection.jpg)
 [![Filters in the 'Map Projection' category](https://gmic.eu/gmic340/thumbs/filter_map_projection2.png)](https://gmic.eu/gmic340/img/filter_map_projection2.jpg)
 _Fig.3.2.2.
 The new **Map Projection** filter category offers several geographical map projection algorithms._

-We also note the arrival of the **Deformations / Square to Circle [alt]** filter, which aims to transform any rectangle (or square) centered in an image into an ellipse (or circle), and vice versa.
-A very specialized filter, with obviously few apparent applications at first glance, but when you need it, you'll be glad to have it at hand!
+We also note the arrival of the **Deformations / Square to Circle [alt]** filter, which transforms any rectangle (or square) centered in an image into an ellipse (or circle), and vice versa.
+A very specialized filter, with — at first glance — obviously few apparent applications, yet when you need it, you'll be glad to have it at hand!
 For example, we used it below to transform a round painting frame into a square frame:

 [![Filter 'Deformations / Square to Circle (alt)'](https://gmic.eu/gmic340/thumbs/filter_square_to_circle.png)](https://gmic.eu/gmic340/img/filter_square_to_circle.jpg)
 [![Filter 'Deformations / Square to Circle (alt)'](https://gmic.eu/gmic340/thumbs/filter_square_to_circle2.png)](https://gmic.eu/gmic340/img/filter_square_to_circle2.jpg)
 _Fig.3.2.3.
 The **Deformations / Square to Circle [alt]** filter allows converting square or rectangular objects into round or elliptical objects, and vice versa._

-Finally, let's conclude this review of the new image deformation filters with the **Deformations / Poincaré Disk** filter.
-This filter allows you to generate [Poincaré disks](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk), a family of geometric figures based on hyperbolic geometries, as illustrated in the following figure:
+Finally, let's conclude this review of the new image deformation filters with the **Deformations / Poincaré Disk** filter, which generates [Poincaré disks](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk), a family of geometric figures based on hyperbolic geometries, as illustrated in the following figure:

 [![Filter 'Deformations / Poincaré Disk'](https://gmic.eu/gmic340/thumbs/poincare_disk.png)](https://gmic.eu/gmic340/img/poincare_disk.jpg)
 _Fig.3.2.4.
 Some examples of Poincaré disks, generated by the **Deformations / Poincaré Disk** filter._